Task-Specific Directions: Definition, Exploration, and Utilization in Parameter Efficient Fine-Tuning: How Much Can TSD Boost the Performance of LoRA?

 \section{How Much Can TSD Boost the Performance of LoRA?}

 To explore the performance gains of LoRA-Dash, LoRA-Init, and LoRA-TSD, both numerical and visual comparisons are employed.
 The numerical experiments focus on commonsense reasoning and natural language understanding tasks, assessing performance improvements of our methods in standard natural language processing metrics.
 Visual comparisons focuses on subject-driven generation task, involving using a text-to-image diffusion model to learn specific concepts (i.e., task-specific concept), providing a clear, qualitative and intuitive understanding of the impact of TSDs on performance.
-The detailed experimental settings are shown in Secs. \ref{sec: supp detail imple} and \ref{sec: supp detail cr task}-\ref{sec: supp detail sdg task}, respectively.